A special Debarre-Voisin fourfold

 We may easily verify that the space of trivectors invariant under the action of~$P$ and~$R$ is of dimension 2 and is spanned by the $\bB$-invariant trivectors

-To identify the unique~$\bG$-invariant trivector, we must look at some elements in~$\bG\setminus \bB$.
-Since the explicit description for the representation~$V_5$ is known \cite{atlas}, we will pick one such element and compute explicitly its matrix.
+To identify the unique~$\GG$-invariant trivector, we must look at some elements in~$\GG\setminus \bB$.
+Since the explicit description for the representation~$V_5$ is known \cite{atlas}, we will pick one such element and compute its matrix explicitly.